 Please tell staff you are a carer, and how they can contact you, as soon as you can when the person you care for goes into hospital.

 As a carer, you have a right to be involved in services.
 This means local authorities and health boards must take steps to involve carers and carer representatives in the planning and evaluation of services that support carers.

 One route to engage in this process is through our Carers’ Panel.
 This is a group of carers and former carers who meet on a monthly basis to share views, raise awareness and lobby for changes to how carers and the people they care for are supported.
 For more information on how to get involved, please call us on 0131 665 0135 or email us at email@example.com

 The Scottish Government produced a Carers’ Charter to help carers understand their rights under the Carers (Scotland) Act 2016.

-The Coalition of Carers in Scotland (CoCis) also created Carers Act Resources to explain what carers can expect following the implementation of the Act on 1st April 2018.
+The Coalition of Carers in Scotland (CoCis) created Carers Act Resources to explain what carers can and should expect following the implementation of the Act on 1st April 2018.

 If you are having difficulty communicating with professionals, the Being Heard: a self-advocacy guide for carers created by Carers Scotland has lots of practical advice on how to get the best out of interactions with others and how to make a complaint.

 Professionals can sometimes be reluctant to share information with carers for reasons of patient confidentiality.
 The Mental Welfare Commission has produced a good practice guide Carers and Confidentiality to explain what professionals can and should do to listen to you and support you as a carer.